Mutation and 3D Modelling Reveal New Structure to Cell Division Process

 Cell division is one of the most fundamental processes of biology.
 It’s what allows all living things to grow, multiply and form complex structures.
 But scientists still don’t understand many of the details behind the process.

 Before a cell divides, it makes two copies of each of its chromosomes.
 These copies, called sister chromatids, align – and segregate -- to opposite ends of nucleus so that a full set will accompany the two daughter cells that will form.
-In a new study published in Proceedings for the National Academy of Sciences (PNAS), researchers at Okinawa Institute of Science and Technology Graduate University (OIST) is challenging a key aspect of how this process has been assumed to work.
+In a new study published in Proceedings for the National Academy of Sciences (PNAS), researchers at Okinawa Institute of Science and Technology Graduate University (OIST) are challenging a key aspect of how this process has been assumed to work.

 The study focuses on a protein complex called cohesin, which is tasked with holding the sister chromatids together until the cell begins to divide, and then letting go when the cell divides and the chromosomes must separate.
 Most researchers think that cohesin is shaped like a ring that holds chromatids together by encircling them.
 But for Drs.
 Xingya Xu and Norihiko Nakazawa at the OIST G0 Cell Unit headed by Professor Mitsuhiro Yanagida, some aspects of this model didn’t add up.